medic/cht-docs/content/en/running-programs/training.md

 |Group assessments|Learners work together to answer questions or complete assigned tasks aimed at assessing knowledge of topics already covered in the training.|

-## Post training
+## Post training activities
-* Post training test is done to ensure their is knowledge transfer.
-This can be done during or after the training
-* Confirm all trained users are added to the production instance
-* Prepare for go-live
+After the training, ministries of health, implementing partners and CHT users agree on a date when the project can go live.
+Below are the critical activities that take place before go-live.
 * Participants are informed when the project will go live.
 In most cases, the project goes live a few weeks after the training
 * Participants are trained on how to install the production application
 * Paricipants are reminded to uninstall the training application
-    * Administrators ensure all end user accounts for the production application have been created and credentials shared
+* User accounts are created on the production instance and credentials shared
-* Set up a technical support framework to support with post-training issues
+* Users are informed on technical support structure to support with post-training issues
-* End users are sensitized on privacy and security best practices
+* Users are sensitized on privacy and security best practices
-* Plan for user feedback sessions
-* Follow up on monthly engagement reports
-* Schedule refresher trainings

 ## Evaluation
 Evaluation assesses whether the training objectives have been achieved.
 Evaluation of the training involves assessing the effect of the training observed against a set standard considered as an indication of learning.
 A common model used to evaluate the training consists of the following four levels: